katurian/nlpbot/README.md

 ```
 !wordcloud 5:200
 ```
-This generates a wordcloud of the 5th to 200th word
+This generates a wordcloud of the 5th to 200th word in your server log.

    ### !syllables
 Outputs the number of syllables in message text.